Azure/azure-sphere-samples/Samples/ExternalMcuUpdateNrf52/README.md

 ### Deploy the new firmware

 Add BlinkyV3.bin and BlinkyV3.dat as resources in the AzureSphere app by following the steps specified in [Edit the Azure Sphere app to deploy different firmware to the nRF52](#edit-the-azure-sphere-app-to-deploy-different-firmware-to-the-nrf52).
 Remember to update the filenames and the version to '3' in main.c.

+## Combine this solution with the solution for BLE-based wifi setup

+You can combine this solution for external MCU update with the solution for [BLE-based wifi setup] (https://github.com/Azure/azure-sphere-samples/tree/master/Samples/WifiSetupAndDeviceControlViaBle).
+Doing so allows you to remotely update that solution's nRF52 application.

+### Create a single Azure Sphere application

+1. Remove the code that uses button A to trigger a firmware update and instead trigger it only when the combined app starts.
+In particular, remove the DfuTimerEventHandler, dfuButtonTimerEvent, gpioButtonFd, buttonPressCheckPeriod and dfuButtonTimerFd.
+1. Combine the initialization and close functions.
+In particular, the UART, Epoll, and Reset file descriptors are opened and closed by both applications.
+Make sure you maintain only a single copy of each.
+1. After the MCU update is complete, make sure to remove any of its UART event handlers from the epoll event loop.
+This will allow the wifi setup code to register its own UART event handlers when needed.
+Failure to do so will result in such registrations returning -1 with errno set to EEXISTS.
+1. Combine the app manifest.
+In particular, add the required GPIOs for both applications and set the WifiConfig capability to true.

+### Obtain the nRF52 firmware files

+1. Re-build the nRF52 firmware for the [BLE-based wifi app] (https://github.com/Azure/azure-sphere-samples/tree/master/Samples/WifiSetupAndDeviceControlViaBle#build-your-own-solution) (**Build->Build Solution**) or press F7 to generate a .hex file.
+The hex file is placed in this location: <PATH_TO_YOUR_CLONED_REPO>\WifiSetupAndDeviceControlViaBle\Nrf52App\pca10040\s132\ses\Output\Release\Exe\ble_app_uart_pca10040_s132.hex
+1. Follow the steps specified in [Obtain the BlinkyV3.bin and BlinkyV3.dat app firmware files] (https://github.com/Azure/azure-sphere-samples/tree/master/Samples/ExternalMcuUpdateNrf52#obtain-the-blinkyv3bin-and-blinkyv3dat-app-firmware-files) to transform this .hex file into .dat and .bin files.
+1. Rename these fields as desired—for example, WifiSetupAndDeviceControlViaBle.bin/.dat

+### Edit the Azure Sphere application to deploy the new nRF52 firmware

+Add WifiSetupAndDeviceControlViaBle.bin and WifiSetupAndDeviceControlViaBle.dat as resources in the ExternalMcuUpdateNrf52 app by following the steps specified in [Edit the Azure Sphere app to deploy different firmware to the nRF52](#edit-the-azure-sphere-app-to-deploy-different-firmware-to-the-nrf52).
+Remember to update the filenames and the version in main.c.
+For example, if you've previously deployed version '3' of the firmware (even if it was just test firmware such as 'Blinky') then the version should now be '4'.

 ## Build your own bootloader